Sarah Weddington: Career

 After graduating, Weddington found it difficult to find a job with a law firm.
 She joined a group of graduate students at University of Texas-Austin who were researching ways to challenge various anti-abortion statutes.

+A 2025 documentary, Lone Star Three, explores how Weddington's involvement with this group directly led to her arguing in Roe v.
+Wade.

 Soon after, a pregnant woman named Norma McCorvey visited a local attorney seeking an abortion.
 The attorney instead assisted McCorvey with handing over her child for adoption and after doing so, referred McCorvey to Weddington and Linda Coffee.

 In March 1970, Weddington and her co-counsel filed suit against Henry Wade, the Dallas district attorney and the person responsible for enforcing the anti-abortion statute.
 McCorvey became the landmark plaintiff and was referred in the legal documents as "Jane Roe" to protect her identity.

 In May 1970, Weddington first stated her case in front of a three-judge district court in Dallas.
 The district court agreed that the Texas abortion laws were unconstitutional, but the state appealed the decision, landing it before the United States Supreme Court.
 In 1971 and again in the fall of 1972, Weddington appeared before the Supreme Court.
 At the time of her first Supreme Court presentation, Weddington was 26 years old and had never tried a legal case.
 Her argument was based on the 1st, 4th, 5th, 8th, 9th, and 14th amendments, as well as the Court's previous decision in Griswold v.
 Connecticut, which legalized the sale of contraceptives based on the right of privacy.
 In January 1973, the Court's decision was ultimately handed down, overturning Texas’ abortion law by a 7-2 majority and legalizing abortion throughout the United States.

 McCorvey, the lead plaintiff, claimed at the time that she had been raped, although she later recanted that claim and said she had wanted an abortion for economic reasons.
 During the course of the Roe v.
 Wade litigation, she gave birth and put the baby up for adoption.
 Rape was never an issue in the litigation or in the Supreme Court decision.
 In a 1993 speech at the Institute for Educational Ethics in Oklahoma, Weddington discussed how she presented McCorvey during the lawsuit: “My conduct may not have been totally ethical.
 But I did it for what I thought were good reasons."
 In a 2018 interview with Time, she said McCorvey was "a changeable person", adding "the problem I had was trying to tell when she was telling the truth and when she wasn't. ...
 I was very careful in drafting the materials that were filed with the court to be sure I only put in things I was sure were accurate."

 In 1989, Weddington was portrayed by Amy Madigan in the television film Roe vs. Wade.
 In 1992, Weddington compiled her experiences with the case and interviews with the people involved into a book titled A Question of Choice.